mlip-cmu/book/05-setting-and-measuring-goals.md

 <figcaption>

-Typical illustration of the streetlight effect: Focusing attention on aspects that are easy to observe.
+Typical illustration of the streetlight effect: Focusing attention on aspects that are easy to observe. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>